 Now it is time to unscrew the four screws that hold this plastic part.
 When unscrewed carefully push the plate and separate the ring from the lens.

 Now it is the sanding time.
 Get the sanding paper.
 Put it on a flat surface.
 Sand the ring until these circles disappear.
 Then sand a little more.
-For my lens I had to sand quite a bit after the circles disappear.
+For my lens I had to sand quite a bit after the circles disappeared.

 How to get rid of all the dust.
 Simply wash it with or without soap.
 Put the ring on a fast stream of water and let it flush al the plastic and other particles.
-Dry it with a cloth afterwards and use a lens blower to remove all the dust that’s still there.
+Dry it with a cloth afterwards and use a lens blower to remove all the dust that’s left.

 Download Our Infrared Photography Guide